JakubTesarek/dbgr/README.rst

 `Read the full documentation on Read the Docs`_

-.. _`read the full documentation read the docs`: https://dbgr.readthedocs.io/en/latest/
+.. _`read the full documentation on read the docs`: https://dbgr.readthedocs.io/en/latest/